berternie9/fridge_to_fork/README.md

 ## Deployment

-Fridge to Fork is deployed using Render for the backend and storage, and GitHub Pages for content delivery:
+Fridge to Fork is deployed using Render for the backend and storage, and GitHub Pages for content delivery.

 ## Video Demonstration